-Check out recent work from WGFC collaborators, editors, and board members!
+Check out recent work from WGFC editors and board members!

 Black Love Matters: Authentic Men’s Voices on Marriages and Romantic Relationships (Rowman & Littlefield 2020)